HassanPls/HassanPls/README.md

 ## 📌Im a brazilian programmer and modeler📌

-- 🍒 I’m working in blender
+- 🍒 I’m working with blender
 - 🍊 I’m learning C#
 - 🍉 How to reach me: plmvfilho@gmail.com
 - 🍎 Pronouns: he/him